 Change of Circumstances

-Changes in your circumstances can mean a change to your Housing or Council Tax Benefit claim.
+Changes in your circumstances can mean a change to your Housing Benefit or Council Tax Reduction claim.
 You must tell us about any changes in your circumstances in writing as soon as the change takes place.
 If you have changed address then we would require you to complete a change of address form (PDF, 95K), all other changes can be notified on our other changes of circumstances form (PDF, 58Kb).
 Alternatively you could contact the Benefits Section for advice and the relevant form.

 If the change will mean that we will pay you more benefit, we will only change your claim from the Monday after you tell us about it, unless you tell us within one month of the change.